imagej/imagej.github.io/pages/How_to_set_up_and_populate_an_update_site.md

 ![How\_to\_setup\_a\_plugin\_distribution\_site-15.jpg](How_to_setup_a_plugin_distribution_site-15.jpg
 "How_to_setup_a_plugin_distribution_site-15.jpg")

-{% capture includecontent %} The *Details* panel can only be edited if you have entered upload credentials for the appropriate update site.
-After modifying the *Details* panel you can mark the jar for upload, even though the jar contents itself has not changed. {% endcapture %}
+{% include sidebox-right content='The ""Details"" panel can only be edited if you have entered upload credentials for the appropriate update site.
+After modifying the ""Details"" panel you can mark the jar for upload, even though the jar contents itself has not changed.' %}

-{% include info-box content=includecontent %}

-{% capture includecontent %} Sometimes the updater will mis-detect your dependencies.
+{% include warning-sidebox-right content='Sometimes the updater will mis-detect your dependencies.
 This may prevent you from uploading to your update site\!
-If a dependency is wrong, you can manually add or delete dependencies from the *Details* tab to correct the problem.
-Please [let us know](Contact "wikilink") when this happens so we can try to improve the updater {% endcapture %}
+If a dependency is wrong, you can manually add or delete dependencies from the ""Details"" tab to correct the problem.

-{% include warning-box content=includecontent %}
+Please [let us know](Contact "wikilink") when this happens so we can try to improve the updater' %}

 ### Upload your files